TheMadman/descent-xml/README.md

 # Documentation

 Tutorials and reference documentation can be found at https://themadman.github.io/xmltree/.
 Documentation can be built using `doxygen .`, which will generate a `html/index.html` that can be opened.

+# Bugs/Shortcomings

+- Currently, XMLTree just uses the application's encoding.
+It doesn't support reading the encoding provided in the XML and parsing it, separately from the application's `CTYPE` locale setting.
+This should be fixed in `lex.h`.
+- There isn't an easy interface to parse partial XML, for example from a partially-filled buffer.